Thomas Neill Cream

 Thomas Neill Cream (27 May 1850 – 15 November 1892), also known as the Lambeth Poisoner, was a Scottish-Canadian medical doctor and serial killer who poisoned his victims with strychnine.
-Over the course of his career, he murdered up to ten people in three countries, targeting mostly lower-class women, prostitutes and pregnant women seeking abortions.
+Cream murdered up to ten people in three countries, targeting mostly lower-class women, sex workers and pregnant women seeking abortions.
 He was convicted and sentenced to death, and was hanged on 15 November 1892.

-Unsubstantiated rumours claimed his last words as he was being hanged were a confession that he was Jack the Ripper – even though official records state he was in prison in Illinois at the time of the Ripper murders.
+A popular rumour, started by hangman James Billington, claims that Cream's last words were "I am Jack the...", seemingly a confession to being Jack the Ripper.
+However, Billington is the only source for this alleged statement, and official records show that Cream was incarcerated in Illinois during the Ripper murders.

 Early life

-Born in Glasgow, Cream was raised outside Quebec City after his family moved there in 1854.
-He attended the now-defunct Lachute Academy before becoming a student at McGill University in Montreal, graduating with an MDCM degree in 1876 (his thesis was on chloroform).
-His post-graduate training was at St Thomas's Hospital Medical School in London, and in 1878 he obtained additional qualifications as a physician and surgeon in Edinburgh.
-He then returned to North America seeking to practise in a community in need of physicians; after a brief experience in Des Moines, Iowa, he relocated to London, Ontario.
+Thomas Neill Cream was born in Glasgow on 27 May 1850.
+Cream's family moved to Canada, then still a dominion of the British Empire, in 1854; he was raised outside Quebec City.
+Cream attended the now-defunct Lachute Academy before becoming a student at McGill University in Montreal, graduating with an MDCM degree in 1876.
+He received his post-graduate training at St Thomas's Hospital Medical School in London, and in 1878 obtained additional qualifications as a physician and surgeon in Edinburgh.
+Cream then returned to North America seeking to practise in a community in need of physicians; after a brief experience in Des Moines, Iowa, he relocated to London, Ontario.

-In 1876, while living in Waterloo, Quebec, Cream met Flora Brooks, and they began courting.
-Brooks became pregnant a few months later after Cream had promised to marry her.
-He attempted to perform an abortion but failed, leaving her severely ill.
-He tried to escape to Montreal, but was caught by Flora's father, who forced him to return and to marry her.
-The day after the wedding, he left for England to continue his medical education.
+In 1876, while living in Waterloo, Quebec, Cream met and courted a woman named Flora Brooks.
+When Brooks became pregnant a few months later after Cream had promised to marry her, he attempted to perform an abortion but failed.
+With Brooks left severely ill, Cream attempted to escape to Montreal but was caught by Brooks' father, who forced him to return and to marry her.
+The day after the wedding, Cream left for England to continue his medical education.
 The Brooks family never saw or heard from him again.
-Flora Brooks almost fully recovered, but died of consumption in 1877.
+Brooks herself almost fully recovered but died of consumption in 1877.